Zeya, Russia: History

 The town remained one of Russia's most important centers of gold production until the opening of the Kolyma region in the 1930s.

 Construction of the Zeya Dam, beginning in 1964, saw a new growth period for the town.

 Administrative and municipal status

 Within the framework of administrative divisions, Zeya serves as the administrative center of Zeysky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as Zeya Urban Okrug—an administrative unit with the status equal to that of the districts.
 As a municipal division, this administrative unit also has urban okrug status.

 Economy

 The Zeya Dam is the main economic focus for the town, with forestry, gold mining and agriculture also conducted in the area.

+Geography

+The town is located on the Zeya River (a tributary of the Amur) 230 kilometers (140 mi) southeast of Tynda and 532 kilometers (331 mi) north of Blagoveshchensk.

 Climate

 Zeya experiences a monsoon influenced humid continental climate (Köppen climate classification Dwb) with frigid, dry winters and short, warm summers.